 You should match each flange type to its ideal industrial applications for best results.

-- Weld neck flanges: Use these in oil and gas, chemical processing, and any system with high pressure or temperature.
+- Weld neck flanges: Use these in oil and gas, chemical processing, and any system with high pressure, high temperature, or cyclic loading.

-- Slip-on flanges: Choose these for water treatment, food processing, and other low-pressure systems.
+- Slip-on flanges: Choose these for water treatment, food processing, HVAC, and other lower-severity systems.

 - Socket weld flanges: Install these in compact, high-pressure hydraulic or chemical lines with small pipe diameters.

-- Threaded flanges: Select these for small-diameter, high-pressure lines where welding is not possible or safe.
+- Threaded flanges: Select these for small-diameter lines where welding is not possible or safe.

 - Blind flanges: Apply these to cap off pipelines, perform pressure tests, or isolate sections for maintenance.

-- Lap joint flanges: Use these in systems that require frequent disassembly or alignment, such as marine or corrosive environments.
+- Lap joint flanges: Use these in systems that require frequent disassembly or easier bolt alignment.

-- Orifice flanges: Integrate these into process lines where you need accurate flow measurement and control.
+- Orifice flanges: Integrate these into process lines where you need flow measurement and control.

 Stainless Steel Flange Quick Selection Guide